carboxylman/stackdb/doc/user-guide.md

 `dummy.threads` does this with two threads.

 First, in one terminal, fire of `dummy`.
-Then, in another terminal, run some of the StackDB tools against it:
+Then, in another terminal, run some of the Stackdb tools against it:

     $ sudo ./backtrace -p `pgrep -n dummy`